Application Deadline: January 15, 2014

 60 Credit Hours

-MFA in Interdisciplinary Arts & Media
+Interdisciplinary Arts & Media, MFA

-Dialogue With the Contemporary Art World
+Connecting to the Contemporary Art World

 The Interdisciplinary Arts & Media, MFA student’s classroom and studio experience is enriched by the dedicated artists who make up both the student’s faculty and peers.
 In addition Columbia College Chicago’s Interdisciplinary Arts department hosts a Visiting Artist program in which internationally renowned professional artists engage with students through seminars, workshops, lectures, and individual critiques.
 Students also work closely with a committee of their selection composed of faculty and prominent arts professionals from outside the department while developing their thesis.